junxit/us-congress-bills-114/metadata.md

 - 2015-06-15 — Introduced in House
 - 2015-06-15 — Introduced in House
 - 2015-06-15 — Referred to the House Committee on Homeland Security.
+- 2015-06-23 — Referred to the Subcommittee on Border and Maritime Security.
+- 2015-06-23 — Referred to the Subcommittee on Transportation Security.
+- 2015-06-25 — Committee Consideration and Mark-up Session Held.
+- 2015-06-25 — Ordered to be Reported by Voice Vote.
+- 2015-07-28 — Placed on the Union Calendar, Calendar No. 176.
+- 2015-07-28 — Reported by the Committee on Homeland Security.
+H. Rept.
+114-233.
+- 2015-07-28 — Reported by the Committee on Homeland Security.
+H. Rept.
+114-233.